Har0shits/Modern-Portfolio-/README.md

 - **Components:** Edit individual components in the `src/components/` folder to update content or styling.
 - **Sections:** Update content in the `src/components/sections/` directory to showcase your personal projects, about info, and contact details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with improvements.

-## License

-This project is open source and available under the [MIT License](LICENSE).

----

-Happy coding and enjoy building your professional portfolio!